 Previously, the Park and Ride lot was unmarked, had room for about 120 personal vehicles, limited lighting, and no bus shelter or dedicated bus zone/pull off.

-Pavement marking will enhance safety for all users and improve pedestrian access to nearby shopping and dining facilities.
+The pavement marking enhances safety for all users and improves pedestrian access to nearby shopping and dining facilities.
 Additional amenities include bicycle racks, sidewalks and landscaping.
-The project also includes infrastructure to accommodate future charging stations for electric vehicles.
-All improvements will be ADA compliant.
+The project includes infrastructure to accommodate future charging stations for electric vehicles.
+All improvements are ADA compliant.

 In December 2020 VDOT awarded a $1,020,026 contract to Plecker Construction Company of Staunton, Va.
 The Waynesboro Town Center Park and Ride project is funded by the SMART SCALE transportation prioritization program, and has a contract completion date of May 1, 2022.
 Substantial completion is scheduled for late 2021.